European-style bathing isn’t new in Vegas, but your options are fast becoming limited.

 Fee Varies: Check with the hotel

-Topless pools are usually on the smaller side, but Naked Pool is even more intimate.
-Located in the frisky Artisan boutique hotel, Naked Pool is a good choice if you’re looking to show some skin away from the buzz of the Strip.
-The Artisan is still open while undergoing renovations and will be rebranded as The Lexi in 2023.
-The new property is being marketed as the first cannabis-friendly hotel in Las Vegas and promising to keep the Lexi Pool as “one of Las Vegas’s only European style pool experiences.”
+Topless pools are usually on the smaller side, but Lexi Pool is even more intimate.
+Located in the Lexi boutique hotel, this cozy oasis is a good choice if you’re looking to show some skin away from the buzz of the Strip.
+The property was formerly known as Artisan and was initially marketed as the first cannabis-friendly hotel in Las Vegas, but that image seems to have been toned down.
+The hotel is also up for sale, but remains open and is still taking reservations.
+Regardless, the Lexi promises to keep its pool as “one of Las Vegas’s only European style pool experiences.”

 Sapphire Pool